How to make lotion using coconut oil. This Lotion recipe is wonderful and makes my skin super soft. An easy DIY beauty tutorial idea.

 A while back I wrote a post called The Best Lotion Ever!!
 In that post, I shared a homemade lotion recipe that I absolutely love.
 I had been using it for years before I shared it with you, and I even made it for friends and gave it away as gifts.
-The problem was that one of the ingredients is petroleum jelly.
-I never gave it a second thought.
-The lotion worked for my me, it wasn’t too greasy, and I really liked how it smelled.

-But boy did I hear it from some of my readers.
-There are some real petroleum haters out there.
+One of the ingredients in that recipe is petroleum jelly, and there are a lot of people out there that have strong feelings against it.
 I did a little research online and found articles that weighed in on both sides of the story.
-I can’t say I am completely convinced one way or the other, but I did take a suggestion from my readers to try a different ingredient.
-Several of the comments on the original post suggested making the same recipe but using coconut oil instead of the petroleum jelly.
-I thought that was a pretty fantastic idea, and I wanted to give it a try.
+I can't say I am completely convinced one way or the other, but I did take a suggestion from my readers to try a different ingredient.

 - 27 oz Johnson’s baby lotion (any smell)